Senior Reporter

 [Stay on top of transportation news: Get TTNews in your inbox.]

-Congress recently cleared for President Joe Biden’s desk its annual defense policy bill, which includes trucking-centric provisions.
+President Joe Biden recently signed into law Congress’ annual defense policy bill, which includes trucking-centric provisions.

-This version of the National Defense Authorization Act would authorize nearly $900 billion for operations and programs at the Pentagon.
+The National Defense Authorization Act authorizes nearly $900 billion for operations and programs at the Pentagon.
 Its provisions cover transportation, climate and energy policies for the national military apparatus.
-Specific to trucking policy, the bill would seek to further facilitate secured access to military bases, improve supply chain connectivity and increase oversight of a high-profile moving program.
+Specific to trucking policy, the law seeks to further facilitate secured access to military bases, improve supply chain connectivity and increase oversight of a high-profile moving program.

 Gilroy